ChristianIsaacTran/knight-travails-TOP/README.md

     - also, the Odin Project mentions that there are MULTIPLE FASTEST PATHS.
 As long as the function returns ONE of those answers, its still correct.
 Provides the multiple fastest paths to some problems on the project page: https://www.theodinproject.com/lessons/javascript-knights-travails

+# new plan:
+Like the node factories I made in the last projects, I am going to make an object that has a visited property and a "parent" pointer property so that I can retrace the steps.
+Printing out the BFS steps aren't going to give me the shortest path order, I need to keep track of what steps I took to get to EVERY node.